 - Disability (including caring for a disabled person).

 - Sexual orientation, for example if you are lesbian, gay or bi-sexual.

 - Pregnancy or maternity or other parenting leave.

 - Getting married or entering into a civil partnership.

 We may be able to help you use the law to stop the discrimination and to claim compensation (based on your particular circumstances).
 This can take account of any financial loss you’ve suffered, predicted future financial losses and for injury to your feelings.
 Discrimination claims are however complicated and you should take early expert legal advice.

-Please take advantage of our confidential Free First Advice service.
+Please take advantage of our confidential Free Initial Assessment service.
 With QualitySolicitors it doesn’t cost you anything to find out if we can help you.